jdeath/CheckRoyalCaribbeanPrice/README.md

 - ✅ Supports multiple Royal and Celebrity accounts or linked cruises
 - ✅ Handles all currencies (checks each item based on the currency used to purchase it)
 - ✅ Can also check **cabin prices** with just a booking URL (no login required)
-- ✅ Runs on Windows, macOS, Linux, Docker, iOS (via Python App) and Home Assistant.
+- ✅ Runs on Windows, macOS, Linux, Docker, iOS, and Home Assistant.
 - ✅ Completely open source, free to use or modify.
 - ✅ Separate `BrowseRoyalCaribbeanPrice.py` script lets you look up any cruise's addon prices, no setup required